Enumeration of set-theoretic solutions to the Yang-Baxter equation: Non-involutive solutions

 for all $g$ in the stabilizer of the rack $R$, where $\operatorname{lex}$ stands for the lexicographic ordering on matrices described in Section~\ref{IYB}.
 This symmetry breaking is in general easy to implement, as stabilizers of racks tend to be small.

 For $n\in\N$ let $s(n)$ be the number of isomorphism classes of non-involutive solutions of size $n$.
 We summarize our calculations in Table~\ref{tab:non_involutive}.

-The calculations for $s(n)$ for all $n\leq 6$ took about 10 minutes, $s(7)$ needed 2 hours and 17 minutes and $s(8)$ took 40 hours and 50 minutes.
+The calculations for $s(n)$ for all $n\leq 6$ took about 10 minutes, $s(7)$ needed 2 hours and 17 minutes and $s(8)$ took about one day.
 The database of non-involutive solutions needs about 750MB for solutions of size $\leq7$ and around 100GB for solutions of size eight.